 You might have also picked up an announcement that Google is investing $3.3 billion in clean European data centres.
 In the same week a paper from a Google researcher was published, and later removed, claiming the company has reached quantum supremacy.

 “This dramatic speed-up relative to all known classical algorithms provides an experimental realisation of quantum supremacy on a computational task and heralds the advent of a much-anticipated computing paradigm.”

 Last couple of interesting ones for me this week.
 The much loved CareVoice, launched The CareVoiceOS – an ‘operating system’ that enables insurers to deliver cost-effective health plans personalised to their customers.

 And last but not least, Digital Fineprint announced a further $4m investment from Eos Venture Partners and Pentech Ventures.

 Carl Bauer (pictured below) is one of the founding partners of Eos and also sits on our Sønr Advisory Board.
 He is an exceptionally informed, strategic and connected man and will undoubtedly continue to be a huge asset for Erik and the team.

 Time for me to wrap up.

 I’m spending the day with the Insurance Post team today judging their awards so a little tight for time.
-Equally I’m writing this with a seriously sore head from the Insurance Times Tech Innovation Awards last night.
+Equally I’m writing this with a seriously sore head from the best-in-class Insurance Times Tech Innovation Awards last night.
 Seems to be that time of the year again.